-We are incurring significant increased costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives.
+We are incurring and will continue to incur significant increased costs as a result of operating as a public company, and our management is required to devote substantial time to compliance requirements and initiatives.

-As a newly public company, we are incurring significant legal, insurance, accounting and other expenses that we did not incur as a private company.
+As a public company, we are incurring and will continue to incur significant legal, insurance, accounting and other expenses that we did not incur as a private company.
 In addition, the Sarbanes-Oxley Act and rules of the SEC and The NASDAQ Stock Market have imposed various requirements on public companies, including requiring establishment and maintenance of effective disclosure and financial controls.
-Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
+Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations have increased and will continue to increase our legal and financial compliance costs and will make some activities more time-consuming and costly.